synthiam/E-41_LIDAR/README.md

 The EZ-Builder behavior control for this reference design can be found here: https://synthiam.com/Software/Manual/EZ-LIDAR-SLAM-15944

-This is a development board for testing the HLS-LFCD2 LIDAR.
+This is a development board for the HLS-LFCD2 LIDAR.

 ## Contents